Email aliases are an underrated hero of digital privacy. Using an email alias protects your personal email address.

 Fastmail makes it simple for you to keep track of how many active aliases you have.
 In the “Users and aliases” section of your settings, you can manage your aliases.
 Here you can create, delete, or even choose the account to deliver them to, if you have more than one account.

 Using additional alias addresses can help you do more with your email, and even determine who to trust with your data.
 However, it’s not always necessary to make a brand-new alias for everything.

 A catchall or wildcard alias is one that allows all mail to any address at a domain to be filtered into a single account.
 If you own your own domain, Fastmail will let you create a catchall alias, *@yourdomain.
 Using the *, you will be able to receive mail coming to your domain no matter what is before the “at” sign.
 As a perk, wildcard addresses catch any misspellings of your address.
-For example, if someone emails you at [email protected] instead of [email protected]
+For example, if someone emails you at saels@yourdomain instead of sales@yourdomain.

 Pro tip: You can give out an address without even creating an alias.
 Imagine you’re at a trade show and talking to prospective customers.
-A catchall alias allows you to be creative on the spot, and say “email [email protected]” for people you think would be good customers and you want to give a discount to, but you want to remember which event you were at.
+A catchall alias allows you to be creative on the spot, and say “email tradeshow-discount@yourdomain” for people you think would be good customers and you want to give a discount to, but you want to remember which event you were at.

 Regardless of how organized you are, everyone has junk lying around their house: mail, receipts, dried-out pens, expired beauty products, old phone chargers, and computer cables.
 Many people experience the same phenomenon with their inboxes.